The Games Fund invests in 4 Eastern European game studios

 The studio has raised $1 million, with $450,000 coming from The Games Fund.
 The founders are Sergey Petrov and Boris Kalmykov.

-The Hypemasters team is a mix of the seasoned core team and fresh blood.
+The Hypemasters team is a mix of the seasoned core developers and fresh blood.
 It is focusing on creating player-versus-player real-time strategy games on mobile.
 The first game, World War Commander, is an RTS title set in World War II.

 “There are not that many competitors in this space because it is perceived that RTS is not that attractive for foreign players,” Eremeev said.
 “But we believe that is not true.
 There is a space for RTS and serious hardcore games.”

 Eremeev said that PC games in this genre have a strong community, and he believes that adapting popular PC genres to mobile has a lot of potential.
-The trick is not to copy or port the game from PC to mobile, but to rework and reimagine the gameplay while preserving and amplifying the very essence of the genre and player experience.
+The trick is not to copy or port the game from PC to mobile, but to rework and reimagine the gameplay while preserving and amplifying the very essence of the genre and player experience, he said.

 World War Commander is currently in beta in Russia and showing solid results.
 Hypemasters has 25 people in London and St. Petersburg.